-Air pollution in China has become one of the most intensely discussed livelihood issues that Chinese government focused on the 12th National People’s Congress (NPC) that was held in Beijing on March 5, 2016.
-Chinese Premier Li Keqiang declared a “war on pollution” at the Communist-controlled NPC parliament in 2014, but three years later, average particulate levels in Chinese cities still do not meet the World Health Organisation (WHO)’s standards, which considers anything over 10 PM2.5 as health hazard (Maximum annual average PM 2.5 exposure).
-According to this infographic, in 2016, Beijing had an annual average 7.3 times above WHO’s recommended safe levels.
+Air pollution in China has become one of the most intensely discussed livelihood issues that the Chinese government focused on the 12th National People’s Congress (NPC) that was held in Beijing on March 5, 2016.
+Chinese Premier Li Keqiang declared a “war on pollution” at the Communist-controlled NPC parliament in 2014, but three years later, average particulate levels in Chinese cities still do not meet the World Health Organisation (WHO)’s standards, which considers anything over 10 PM2.5 as health hazard (maximum annual average PM 2.5 exposure).
+According to this infographic, in 2016, Beijing had an annual average of 7.3 times above the WHO’s recommended safe levels.

-At the same time, in the context of environmental issues, the rapid rise of environmental protection industry including air purifiers and anti-dust mask offers a great business opportunity in the world’s biggest polluter.
+At the same time, in the context of environmental issues, the rapid rise of the environmental protection industry including air purifiers and anti-dust mask offers a great business opportunity in the world’s biggest polluter.
 Anti-pollution masks also called ‘kouzhao’ (In Chinese口罩) usually, cover the nose and mouth, and include cotton masks with cute designs, surgical masks, and imported high-end filters.
 In 2014, officials in Shanghai considered distributing free protective masks to residents, after the financial hub of China “suffered one of the worst spells of air pollution on record,” reported The Telegraph.
 At this time, PM2.5, ambient fine particles less than 2.5 micrometers in diameter causing cardiovascular diseases and lung cancers, rocketed to levels that were more than 20 times those deemed safe by the WHO.
 If overall, the air quality has improved since then, the Chinese government keeps failing to lower coal use, the country’s biggest source of energy (70 percent) and air pollution (40 percent of the smog in Beijing only).
-Although coal is currently the major cause of the air pollution in China – about 33% of air pollution is due to industrial plants, 200 news coal power plants will be built across the country, increasing coal’s production by 20 percent in the next three years, according to the website ABC.Net.
+Although coal is currently the major cause of the air pollution in China – about 33% of air pollution is due to industrial plants, 200 new coal power plants will be built across the country, increasing coal’s production by 20 percent in the next three years, according to the website ABC.Net.

-In December 2016, northern China (including Beijing, Tianjin and around 70 other northern Chinese cities) has been covered for weeks in a thick toxic smog, composed of high concentrations of PM2.5.
+In December 2016, northern China (including Beijing, Tianjin and around 70 other northern Chinese cities) has been covered for weeks in thick toxic smog, composed of high concentrations of PM2.5.
 It is one of the worst episodes of air pollution the country has seen, affecting 460 million people.

 The “red alert” was declared in 24 cities, prompting the closing of schools and airports, restricting traffic and asking citizens to stay indoors.
 In response, online shoppers splurged on filtration masks, pollution monitors, air filters and purifiers and other anti-pollution gadgets, with e-commerce firms and brands reporting record demand, as explained by Reuters.
 With challenges come opportunities: every winter, more precisely from December to April when China’s air pollution is at its worst, especially in Northeast China which is the home to seven of the country’s ten smoggiest cities, sales of masks in China are surging.
 Global Times describes in an article that over a five-day period in December 2016, Internet retailer JD.com Inc sold to domestic consumers about 110,000 air purifiers and 15 million US-branded filtration masks through its online marketplaces.
 China’s anti-pollution market, still dominated by Western brands which control more than half of Chinese market, is heating up, and many budget manufacturers and low-cost producers from Japan and China are now trying to get a slice of it.